(Note: I haven’t dropped programming; just sold the site. I still run and maintain another Rails site that is driving traffic to FEAST)

 I sold Freelancify mainly due to the fact that I loved the fire and passion Samuel Adesoga had for Freelancify’s future the first-time he approached me.
 He is a Rails programmer himself and I know with that drive he has; he will be able to take Freelancify and make it much better and gain some major traction.
 I wish him the best and years from now; I will be scratching and beating my head about why I sold Freelancify!
 Here’s the announcement he made on Freelancify’s blog.

-I am now pursuing a passion of mine: Designing clothes.
-I have been working in the past months building FEND streetwear.
-I am going to shift this blog a bit, probably more towards internet marketing and personal fashion designer mumbo jumbo.
-I am still definitely going to talk about startups and business in general though.. and also Rails as well (I have since Freelancify built a smaller Rails website/app that is going to help market FEND).
+I am now pursuing a passion of mine: Designing streetwear clothes.
+I have been working in the past months building FEAST Clothing company.
+I am still definitely going to talk about startups and business in this blog.. and also Rails as well (I have since Freelancify built a smaller Rails website/app that is going to help market FEAST or Famine™).

 Last week, Matt (a current student of Stanford’s Graduate School of Business) emailed me about a presentation workshop he was putting together for class.
 He asked for screenshots of my old landing splash page that I used to generate 300+ email signups while building my startup app, Freelancify.
 Since the presentation he was doing was about landing-splash pages in general.
 I decided to take it a step further and quickly hacked this ‘Hello Stanford’ together for him to use: